paavkar/paavkar/README.md

   was required to be deployed to Azure with Docker for the course.
 Main of my work was with the Express-based backend.

 ## Minor Projects
+- [**CleanArchitectureIdentityTemplate**](https://github.com/paavkar/CleanArchitectureIdentityTemplate): this is a template solution on .NET I created to easily create a solution wtih a .NET Web API and ASP.NET Core Identity in a Clean Architecture structure.
 - [**DiscordNETBot**](https://github.com/paavkar/DiscordNETBot): Discord bot created with Discord.NET.
 The bot has music playback functionality in a
   Voice Channel.
 There is a Semantic Kernel integration for two commands: one for simple queries, one where the chat history is saved.
 - [**BskyPosts**](https://github.com/paavkar/BskyPosts): created to use it to fetch posts from my BlueSky account to show them on my website.
 Uses